Ottomantric/guild-tracker/README.md

 commits it to this repo; a static page (hosted for free on GitHub Pages) reads that data and renders the dashboard.
 No server to run, no proxy involved.

+> **Upgrading from an older version of this repo?** If you previously had a
+> single ever-growing `data/history.json`, you don't need to do anything by
+> hand — the first time the updated `scripts/fetch-stats.js` runs, it
+> automatically splits that file into individual snapshots under
+> `data/snapshots/`, builds `data/manifest.json` from it, and deletes the old
+> `history.json`.
+Just update the two files below and let the next scheduled
+> (or manually triggered) run handle the rest.

 ## Setup (about 10 minutes, one time)

 1. **Create a new GitHub repository** (public is simplest — this data isn't